vrzhao/CIS-515/README.md

 # CIS-515

-Tableau queries on the Superstore and EU Superstore datasets
+Tableau queries on a modified version of the Global Superstore dataset